Foreshadowing is a literary device used to make the reader wonder. It gives the story a sense of mystery or anticipation. It can also create tension.

 A pre-scene hints at something on the horizon.

-The reader automatically anticipates there will be trouble between the boys down the road.
+The reader automatically anticipates trouble between the boys down the road.

 In an article at Novel Writing Help, “a pre-scene is simply a smaller version of a larger scene to come.
 They are not significant by themselves, but they imply that there is something more spectacular waiting to happen right around the corner.”
 (2)